CumulusNetworks/docs/content/cumulus-netq-47/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ## Suppress Events with Filters

-You can create filters to prevent WJH from generating events.
+You can create filters with the UI or CLI to prevent WJH from generating events.
 Filters can be applied to a drop category (such as layer 1 drops or buffer drops), a drop reason (for example, "decapsulation error" or "multicast MAC mismatch"), or according to severity level (notice, warning, or error).
+With the CLI, you can create filters to suppress events according to their source or destination IP addresses.

 For a complete list of drop types, reasons, and severity levels, refer to the {{<link title="WJH Events Reference">}}.

-You can use the CLI to create filters to suppress events related to source and destination IP addresses.

 {{<tabs "WJH Filters">}}